anders94/loan-manager/README.md

 Generate API keys on the exchanges you want managed.
 When creating Bitfinex keys, make sure "margin funding" has "write" capability.
 Poloniex keys don't require special access grants.

 Make sure there are funds available in the lending wallets.
 On Bitfinex, the lending wallet is the Deposit wallet.

 **Edit configuration file:**
-Edit `config/index.js`

-Add the keys and secrets to the exchanges.
+Edit `config/index.js` adding the keys and secrets to the exchanges.
 Modify and add as necessary sections for each exchange / currency you wish to lend.
 Be sure to closely follow the example configuration, `loan-manager` doesn't deal well with configuration errors.

 Main configuration settings:
 * *loopDelayInMinutes:* Time in minutes between each run through exchanges / currencies